 Do you hate all things fun?
 You might have Cherophobia!
 People with this phobia tend to avoid any kind of situation that others might classify as fun or joyful.

 For any readers out there with Cherophobia, please stop reading these fun facts now!

 7% of American adults believe that chocolate milk comes from brown cows.

-I know 7% doesn’t sound like a lot, but that actually works out at 16.4 million American adults.
+I know that seven percent doesn’t sound like a lot, but it actually works out at 16.4 million American adults.
 So it’s an alarming fact when you think about it.

 Bananas are curved because they grow towards the sun.

 Philosophers have pondered the shape of bananas for a long time, arguing until the sun goes down as to why they’re curved.

 Bananas go through a process called “negative geo-tropism.”
 This process causes the fruit to grow upwards toward the sun instead of the ground.
 This, in turn, gives the banana its familiar curved shape.

 Research at the University of Bristol found that only 0.006% of the Korean population has the ABCC11 gene.
 This gene is the cause of armpit odor.